wellcomecollection/docs/rfcs/061-content-api-next-steps/README.md

 - The API returns the Parent event, not the Scheduled events to avoid duplication and/or evenst being listed without image or description.
 - Basically we want to be able to match on a Scheduled event but return its parent in the API response.

-Therefore, we need the Parent event document to contain all the filterable values for its Scheduled events.
+Therefore, we need the Parent event document to contain all the filterable values for its Scheduled events, at all levels - display, query, aggregrations.
 In order to achieve this, we modify the graphQuery to fetch the Scheduled event’s data alongside its Parent’s.

 ```javascript